-Loyal customers and productive, loyal employees drive a company’s financial success.
-This really isn’t brain surgery or rocket science.
-It just makes sense.
-But backing up common sense is a growing body of research that supports the correlation between employee loyalty, customer loyalty, and the future profits of the business.
+Loyal customers and productive and loyal employees drive a company’s financial success.
+These truths aren’t rocket science; they just make sense.
+There’s even a growing body of research that supports the correlation between employee loyalty, customer loyalty, and the future profits of the business.

-Over time, satisfied customers generally become loyal customers (see further discussion below).
+Over time, satisfied customers generally become loyal customers.
 As they receive consistently satisfying experiences, their trust and confidence increase—they keep coming back and they tell their friends.
-Revenue per customer increases as they buy additional products and services.
-The costs to acquire a new customer declines.
+Revenue per customer increases as they buy more products and services.
+Additionally, the costs to acquire a new customer declines.

-The result: higher revenues, more referrals, lower costs.
+The result: Loyal customers equal higher revenues, more referrals, and lower costs.

-Despite the continued research on customer loyalty, many companies don’t really understand the long-term value of a loyal customer or employee.
-They will spend vast sums of money on advertising and promotions trying to attract new customers, while at the same time they neglect or spend little resources on the existing customers who are currently giving them business.
+Despite the continued research on customer loyalty, many companies still don’t understand the long-term value of a loyal customer or employee.
+They continue to spend vast sums of money on advertising and promotions trying to attract new customers, while at the same time they neglect or spend little resources on the existing customers who are currently giving them business.
 Similarly, they will expend enormous resources on the hidden costs of employee turnover while they skimp on employee tools, training, and feedback.

 Good employees want to be held accountable.
 Allow your customers to comment on employee performance, and give them an objective measurement of their service delivery.
 Managers can then fine-tune training to the individual employee.
 Additionally, employee satisfaction surveys can monitor how employees feel about their work environment.